Ericsun1999/Reconstructing-East-Asian-Data-Assimilation/Code/README.md

 10. `Figure15.R` uses the kriged REACHES data (`Data/tempe_all.csv`), the LME data (`Data/LME data`), and the GHCN data (`Data/GHCNv4.xlsx`) to produce Figure 15.
 (It should be executed after running `Figure12.R`)

-If you only wish to reproduce the figure presented in the paper, you can skip the following scripts: `Get_tempe_all_data.R`, `Choosetuning.R`, and `Fused.R`.
-By doing so, the expected running time will be reduced to less than one hour.
+The following code are not essential for reproducing the figures presented in the paper.
+Skipping these will reduce the total runtime to less than one hour.

 `Get_tempe_all_data.R` uses the REACHES data (`Data/temperature index value.v1.xlsx`) to produce the kriged REACHES data.
 (This step can be skipped when reproducing the figures due to time constraints.)